Luke Chijiuba Ochulor

-In July 2003 Ochulor called for leaders of the Ijaw, Itsekiri and Urhobo ethnic groups in Delta State to work together to create peace in the troubled Warri region.
+In July 2003, Ochulor called for leaders of the Ijaw, Itsekiri and Urhobo ethnic groups in Delta State to work together for peace in the troubled Warri region.

-As a member of the Imeobi (inner caucus) of the Imo State Council of Elders, in 2009 he denied rumors that the State governor, Ikedi Ohakim was paying off to the elders to prevent criticism.
+In 2009, as a member of the Imeobi (inner caucus) of the Imo State Council of Elders, he denied rumors that Governor Ikedi Ohakim was paying off to the elders to prevent criticism.